 Keep privacy simple: share less than you think

-Use an alias, avoid sensitive details, and keep payments separate from your primary email if you want extra discretion.
-That’s the kind of thing people only regret later.
+Use an alias, avoid sensitive details, and keep payment separate from your primary email if you want extra discretion.
+That’s the kind of thing you only regret later.

 FAQ about Candy AI

 According to Candy.ai, they don’t have a native app in the App Store or Google Play.
-Use the web version, and install it as a PWA via “Add to Home Screen.”
+Instead, use the web version and install it as a PWA via “Add to Home Screen.”

-You can usually write in Danish and get Danish replies, but quality depends on your prompt.
-In our tests it worked best when we asked for “Danish, short, natural language, and no English filler words.”
+You can usually type in your preferred language and get replies in the same language, but quality depends on your prompt.
+In our tests, it worked best when we asked for “short, natural language” and avoided filler words.

 There’s typically limited free access and then a subscription.
 Pricing varies by term (monthly/annual) and promotions, so always check the price in checkout before you pay.

 Go to account settings for subscription/billing and cancel there.
-Access usually continues until the end of the term, but this can vary — check the confirmation page after canceling.
+Access usually continues until the end of the period, but this can vary, so check the confirmation page after canceling.

-Treat it like any online service: don’t share sensitive information, use a strong password, and be skeptical of “unofficial” apps.
-The safest habit is to keep your identity separate from your chat.
+Treat it like an online service: don’t share sensitive information, use a strong password, and be skeptical of “unofficial” apps.
+The safest habit is to keep your identity and your chat separate.

 Martin Jørgensen